How to Tell if You Need a New Clutch for Your Car

 How do you know if your clutch is going?

-There are, of course, red flags to keep an eye out for, some of which will worsen as the clutch deteriorates.
+There are several red flags to keep an eye out for, some of which will worsen as the clutch deteriorates.

 Clutch Slipping

-Clutch slipping happens when the disc connected to the flywheel doesn’t catch as effectively as it should, so the clutch fails to engage or disengage the transmission properly.
+Clutch slipping happens when the disc connected to the flywheel doesn’t catch as effectively as it should, so the clutch fails to engage or disengage the transmission.

-I know what you’re thinking - that’s a lot of jargon, but it doesn’t tell you what clutch slipping feels and looks like from a driver’s perspective.
-So, what should you look out for?
+I know what you’re thinking - that’s a lot of jargon, but it doesn’t tell you what clutch slipping feels like from a driver’s perspective.
+You should look out for:

 • Higher than usual RPMs when you accelerate